The other day I helped my mother-in-law reserve a rental car for several days using Avis.com.

 We can also take our concerns to the Better Business Bureau or government agency.
 In the past, I've had great success with reaching out to the respective state attorney general office with a complaint.

 Lastly, keep your head about you and be a smart buyer.
 Go through the buying process to ensure you have all the info needed to make the best shopping decision.
-You may have to get a ways into checkout before you get the whole price.
+You may have to get further into checkout before you get the whole price.

 What are your thoughts?